DannyBen/bashly/examples/command-default-force/README.md

 - name: all
   help: Run all tests

-  # By setting the `default: force`, it will be executed when the command line
+  # By setting `default: force`, it will be executed when the command line is
-  # is not recognized, and when it is empty.
+  # not recognized, and when it is empty.
   default: force

 - name: only